U-M launches new embryonic stem cell research consortium

 The consortium will develop new embryonic stem cell lines for U-M researchers and clinicians.
 In addition, collaborations are being negotiated between U-M and its University Research Corridor partners, Michigan State University and Wayne State University.
 Collaborations also are in the works with Oakland University, U-M-Dearborn and Case Western Reserve University in Ohio, said center co-director Sue O'Shea, professor of cell and developmental biology.

-"This center will provide critical resources to other institutions while building partnerships that could grow to become regional in scope," O'Shea said.
+“We're talking about an initiative that extends beyond the University of Michigan,” O'Shea said.
+“This center will provide critical resources to other institutions while building partnerships that could grow to become regional in scope.”

 In addition to deriving new embryonic stem cell lines, researchers will use recently developed techniques to convert adult skin cells into induced pluripotent stem cells, known as iPS cells.
 These reprogrammed cells display the most scientifically valuable properties of embryonic stem cells, while enabling researchers to bypass embryos altogether.